abidh186/Pintrees/README.md

 ### There are a few steps so please follow carefully

-#### - This app utilizes Postgres server and make you have a Postgres server running on your machine.
+#### - This app utilizes Postgres server and make sure you have a Postgres server running on your machine.

 #### - cd into "backend" folder and then cd into "db" folder.